 by Brian Maslach

-Most of us won't get to do this during the holidays.
+Most of us don't get a lot of opportunity to do this during the holidays.

 If you’re lucky enough to be able to maintain your normal training schedule, keep it up.
 And if you're one oof those lucky souls who can ride your bike a hundred miles a day between Christmas and New Years, I'm jealous.
-The rest of us need to get creative to allow take advantage of your compromised schedule.
+The rest of us need to get creative to allow take advantage of compromised schedules.
 Instead of viewing the situation negatively, look at it as an opportunity to inject variety and/or intensity, or to address a nagging structural weakness.
 Being an endurance athlete doesn't mean you need long, drawn-out training sessions year around for progression.

-For example, if you're a cyclist and haven’t been running, throwing in a few short runs can allow you to get a great workout in much less time than you’d spend on the bike; likewise, with swimming, if you have access to a pool or other suitable body of water.
+For example, if you're a cyclist who rarely trains off the bike, throwing in a few short runs can allow you to get a great workout in much less time than you’d spend on the bike; likewise, with swimming, if you have access to a pool or other suitable body of water.

 Introduce Intensity and Intervals

-This evil device is often the best option for time-crunched cyclists.
+This evil device can be a good great option for time-crunched cyclists.

 Stay Fresh with Less Stress

 The elite athletes I’ve been lucky enough to train with understand that it’s important to keep mentally fresh during the offseason.
-There’s no use stressing about maintaining your normal training routine when the rest of your life dictates a change, so you might as well accept the opportunity to make a positive, temporary change while enjoying the holiday season.
+There’s no use stressing about maintaining your normal training routine when the rest of your life dictates a change.
+You might as well accept the opportunity to make a positive, temporary change while enjoying the holiday season.

 What do you do to keep your training up during the holidays?
 I'd love to hear what works for you.
 Please let me know in the comments.